ballerina-platform/module-ballerinax-health.fhir.templates/r4/resource-apis/patient/Package.md

 - Introduce a new file containing a class which implements functions for FHIR interactions.
 - This class need to implement `PatientSourceConnect` object type
-- It needs to have the same structure as the ` international_patient_connect ` file.
+- It needs to have the same structure as the ` healthcare.fhir_patient_connect ` file.
 - Register the new class in the `service.bal` file.
 - Add and entry to `profileImpl` map as `profileURL:instantiated source connect class`.
-Eg: `"http://hl7.org/fhir/StructureDefinition/Patient": new InternationalPatientSourceConnect()`
+Eg: `"http://hl7.org/fhir/StructureDefinition/Patient": new Healthcare.fhirPatientSourceConnect()`
 - Add profile type to the aggregated resource type.
 Eg: `public type Patient r4:Patient|<Other_Patient_Profile>;`.
     - Add the new profile URL in `api_config.bal` file.
     - Add as a string inside the `profiles` array.